 The largest – and oldest – art history library in all of the Netherlands; and this grand temple to books has been going strong since 1885.
 Multiple floors and many multiple shelves of books make it a dreamland for book lovers, but it’s the interiors that might have more of the wow factor for other visitors here.

-It’s got an arching, glass panelled roof, high shelves, and very cool spiral staircases.
+It’s got an arching, glass paneled roof, high shelves, and very cool spiral staircases.
 We think it’s one of the best off the beaten track things to do in Amsterdam.
 Tip: go to the second floor to take the best snaps, but be quiet: people actually work here.
-You could too, if you felt like it, because there’s free wi-fi and iPads to use.
+You could too, if you felt like it, because there are free wi-fi and iPads to use.

 3. See the sights around Dam Square